An eight-step “cross examination”

-- Do you agree that any immutable human behavioral rules proposed should apply to all humans equally, no matter what their color, religion, race, origin, location, etc. is?
+- Do you agree that any immutable human behavioural rules proposed should apply to all humans equally, no matter what their color, religion, race, origin, location, etcetera is?

 You may not get a racist to agree with you here, but then, why would you want to debate a racist on such complex matters anyway!

-- Do you agree that any such set of absolute and immutable behavioral rules has to be consistent and free of contradiction?
+- Do you agree that any such set of absolute and immutable behavioural rules has to be consistent and free of contradiction?